 Matthew F. Fuller, Esq.

 Mary is an Associate Professor in Residence at the UConn School of Business, where she teaches marketing strategy in the MBA program and professional sales in the undergraduate program.
 She splits her time between Connecticut and Cotton Point in Bolton.
-Education: Marquette University (BS) Harvard Business School (MBA, DBA) LGA Service: Communications Committee
+Education: Marquette University (BS) Harvard Business School (MBA, DBA).

 Charlie is the retired President & CEO of SABIC Innovative Plastics and worked in GE’s Plastics Division for more than 30 years.
 Currently, Charlie is a full-time Assembly Point resident and has a consulting practice located in New York.
-He serves on the boards of DuBois Company, The Double H Ranch, the Board of Restaurant Technologies Inc., and The Council for Global Leadership at Villanova University.
+He serves on the boards of the Double H Ranch (Treasurer), Unistress Company, A&R Logistics and the Council for Global Leadership at Villanova University.
 Education: Villanova University (degree in marketing).
-LGA Service: Communications Committee

 Roy is the retired Corporate Vice President of Business Development for Johnson & Johnson, and retired president of the J&J Development Corporation, J&J’s venture capital arm.
 During his 28 years with J&J, he returned to Lake George again and again for down time during his hectic corporate life.
 Following his retirement, he joined advisory boards for medical companies and other businesses, and is co-Chair of the Rensselaer Greater NY Executive Council and a member of the Board of Trustees for RPI.
 Roy and his wife, Louise, are lifetime members of the Lake George Association.

 Ginger is the fourth generation of her family to live on Lake George.
 She grew up in Hague, moving to Washington, D.C, after graduating from Syracuse University to work as a speechwriter and legislative assistant for a U.S. Congressman.
-Early in her career, she moved to Munich, Germany, where she spent 20 years as a journalist and translator, always maintaining her close ties to Hague.
+She spent 20 years as a journalist and translator in Germany, always maintaining her close ties to Hague.
 Upon returning to the U.S., she worked in corporate communications for multinational companies in Boston and New York City, while also writing a monthly column for a German magazine about U.S. topics.
 In 2010, Ginger moved back to Hague full-time, where she continues her work as a freelance journalist, editor and translator.
-She has served as a member of the Hague Town Board and continues to serve on The Hague Chronicle Board, the Hague Historical Society Board and the Hague Sewer Advisory Committee.
-She is also a member of the Hague Water Quality Awareness steering committee and serves on the LGA’s Water Quality Programs Committee.
+She has served as a member of the Hague Town Board and previously served on The Hague Chronicle Board.
+She continues to serve on the Hague Historical Society Board and the Hague Sewer Advisory Committee.
+She is also a member of the Hague Water Quality Awareness steering committee.

 Dennis is a partner in the Glens Falls law firm McPhilips, Fitzgerald and Cullum and is admitted to practice law in New York and Florida.
 With a home in Glens Falls, he spends summers on Lake George.
 His professional practice is devoted to estates and trust matters and elder law, and offers legal advice and assistance to snowbirds owning property in both states.
 Having formerly practiced law in Canada, Dennis is knowledgeable in Canada-U.S. cross-border estate planning issues, and is fluent in French.